 If you run a café or a coffee shop and want a beast of a blender that won’t drown out conversations and music, the Blendtec Stealth 885 and the Vitamix Quiet One are at the very top of their class.
 For a far more affordable, at-home blender that still manages to give a top-tier performance, the Weston Sound Shield Pro Series should be your go-to choice.

-- Quietest Garbage Disposal
+- Quietest Garbage Disposals

 - Best Quiet Mini Fridges

-- Best Quiet Kettles
+- Best Quiet Electric Kettles

 - How To Chew Quietly While Eating